top of page

 What are my rights should my work be accepted for publication in Sink Hollow?

-Sink Hollow asks for First North American Serial Rights, Internet Rights of all work accepted for publication.
+Sink Hollow asks for First North American Serial Rights, and Internet Rights of all work accepted for publication.
 Prior to publication, authors and artists will be asked to grant these rights to Sink Hollow.
 A more detailed explanation of these rights are as follows:

 First North American Serial Rights (FNASR)